open-plan-tool/documentation/README.md

-Welcome to the open_plan gui repository,
+Welcome to the open_plan documentation repository,

-Here the code of the gui will be available after we clear licensing and proof setting files before publishing.
+Here the code of the documentation will be available.
 If you want to get notified when the code gets uploaded you can send an email to open_plan@rl-institut.de.

 The open_plan team